Siedrid/gRasslands/README.md

 In the next step we take a look at the response variable: the alpha-diversity indices.
-Species inventories were collected in the same 60 plots.
+Species inventories were collected in the same 60 plots in May 2022 and April 2023.
 Both datasets are processed together in step II.

 ``` r
 # get_diversity(...)